How to own design your jewellery

 Shared Prong

-With a shared prong setting, adjacent gemstones share precious metal prongs which allows more light to pass through and increases their brilliance and fire.
+A shared prong setting lets adjacent gemstones share precious metal prongs, maximizing light exposure to enhance their brilliance and fiery sparkle.

 Single Shared Prong